neoncortex/bashed/README.md

 eclip tx n
 ````

-Where n is a number of some clipboard text file.
+Where n is a number of some clipboard text file, or a name.

 #### Copy to Wayalnd clipboard:
 ````
 eclip tw n
 ````

-Where n is a number of some clipboard text file.
+Where n is a number of some clipboard text file, or a name.

 #### Copy from X clipboard:

 ````
-eclip fx type
+eclip fx name
 ````

-Where type is a file type, for example, sh.
-The file type is used when displaying the clipboard file contents.
-The file type is optional.

 #### Copy from Wayland clipboard:
 ````
-eclip fw type
+eclip fw name
 ````

-Like the X one above, the file type is optional.
+#### Functions:
+- edclipfile: used internally to find clipboard files;
+- edclipboard, eclip: the clipboard;

 #### Variables:
 - edclipdir: the directory to store the files;